Quick Answer

 ROI reality

-At £20/month, Zapier costs £240 a year.
+At around £16/month, Zapier costs roughly £192 a year.
 If these 10 Zaps save you 5 hours a week at £30/hour, that is £7,800 a year in reclaimed time.
-The return is roughly 32:1.
+The return is roughly 40:1.
 Even if you only set up three of these Zaps, the numbers stack up.
+If you are ready to go further, our digital transformation roadmap lays out a phased plan for automating your entire operation.

 Zapier is the simplest way for a trades business to automate the admin that eats into your evenings.
-It does not require coding skills, the free tier lets you test before you pay, and the Professional plan at £20/month pays for itself within the first week of use.
+It does not require coding skills, the free tier lets you test before you pay, and the Starter plan at $19.99/month (around £16) pays for itself within the first week of use.
 Start with Zaps 1, 2, and 3.
 Once those are running, add the rest.

 Best for: Sole traders and small teams using ServiceM8, Xero, Gmail, or Google Sheets who want to stop doing repetitive admin manually.